Matthew

 Passover With The Disciples

 Most Bible scholars believe that the events recorded in this passage took place on Thursday of Passion week.
 This was the first day of the seven-day Feast of the Unleavened bread and the day Passover lambs were sacrificed (Mark 14:12).
-It was necessary for Jesus and His disciples …
+It was necessary for Jesus and His disciples to find …

 Judas Plot to Betray Jesus